handsontable/handsontable/docs/README-EDITING.md

 ## Markdown links

-When linking to other documentation pages, avoid using absolute links or relative URLs.
+When linking to other documentation pages, **avoid using absolute links or relative URLs**.

 To link to another page in the same documentation version, use the following syntax: